ojaswane/Lore/readme.md

 Lore doesn't.

-Lore is a local terminal emulator with a memory layer.
+Lore is a local terminal emulator with a memory layer. a local-first terminal that captures terminal sessions, indexes debugging history, and uses AI to retrieve how you previously solved problems.

 It looks and feels like a normal terminal, but underneath it stores your sessions, commands, output, working directories, timestamps, and exit metadata in a local SQLite database.

 No cloud.
 No account.
 No remote sync.
 Just your lore, on your machine.